chfoo/cobbletext/INSTALL.md

 Omit `--config` option if using Makefile.

 Binaries are stored in the `build/bin` directory.
+To invoke CMake's package install command for a release build, use:

+    cmake --install . --config Release --strip --prefix your_install_directory_here/

 Alternatively, you can run the generated build files yourself as described below.